 It's crucial to weigh the loaded trailer at the nearest available scale before towing it.
 Also check to be sure the trailer's tongue weight - the downward force exerted by the trailer's "tongue" - is within the hitch's rating.

 The dealer or factory rep should be able to provide a vehicle's TWR and information on how to upgrade it.
-Once you have the right number, be sure to add the weight of the truck - including people in the cabin and equipment in the bed - to the weight of the loaded trailer.
+Once you have the right number, be sure to add the weight of the truck - including people in the cabin and equipment in the bed - to the loaded trailer's weight.
 If that figure surpasses the vehicle's gross combination weight rating (GCWR), the vehicle is past the point of a safe tow.

 Failing to determine TWR and GCWR are the most common weight-rating pitfalls, but there are several other factors to consider.
 Krouse said that tow vehicle and trailer gross vehicle weight ratings (GVWRs), individual tow vehicle and trailer gross axle weight ratings (GAWRs), and individual tire ratings are just as important.